dd9jn/rfc4880bis/crypto-refresh.md

 OpenPGP users may transfer public keys.
 This section describes the structure of public keys in transit to ensure interoperability.
+An OpenPGP Transferable Public Key is also known as an OpenPGP certificate, in order to distinguish it from both its constituent Public-Key packets ({{pubkey}} and {{pubsubkey}}) and the underlying cryptographic key material.

-### OpenPGP v6 Key Structure {#v6-certificate-structures}
+### OpenPGP v6 Certificate Structure {#v6-certificate-structures}

-The format of an OpenPGP v6 key is as follows.
+The format of an OpenPGP v6 certificate is as follows.
 Entries in square brackets are optional and ellipses indicate repetition.

     Primary Key